-A life insurance rider is not a life insurance policy and it has a separate rate of duty, which is 5 per cent of the first year’s premium on the life insurance rider.
+A life insurance rider isn't a life insurance policy and it has a separate rate of duty, which is five per cent of the first year’s premium on the life insurance rider.

 A life insurance policy – other than temporary or term insurance, or trauma or disability insurance – is any policy that doesn’t satisfy all the conditions of temporary or term insurance, or trauma or disability insurance.